amiller/dstack-examples/custom-domain/dstack-ingress/README.md

 # Custom Domain Setup for dstack Applications

-This repository provides a solution for setting up custom domains with automatic SSL certificate management for dstack applications using Cloudflare DNS and Let's Encrypt.
+This repository provides a solution for setting up custom domains with automatic SSL certificate management for dstack applications using various DNS providers and Let's Encrypt.

 ## Overview

 This project enables you to run dstack applications with your own custom domain, complete with:

 - Automatic SSL certificate provisioning and renewal via Let's Encrypt
+- Multi-provider DNS support (Cloudflare, Linode DNS, more to come)
-- Cloudflare DNS configuration for CNAME, TXT, and CAA records
+- Automatic DNS configuration for CNAME, TXT, and CAA records
 - Nginx reverse proxy to route traffic to your application
 - Certificate evidence generation for verification
 - Strong SSL/TLS configuration with modern cipher suites (AES-GCM and ChaCha20-Poly1305)